programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 Multilingual estimate: rus
 ```

 As we can see, TextCat correctly identified the Russian and French sentences.
-Since it can't output more than one language per sentence, it guessed Russian for our multilingual sentence.
+Since it can't output more than one language per sentence, it assumed that our multilingual sentence is in Russian.

-We'll examine other ways to handle language detection for multilingual sentences after we perform our sentence classification using spaCy and Stanza.
+We'll examine other ways to detect the languages in multilingual sentences after we've perform our sentence classification using spaCy and Stanza.

 Let's try spaCy first.
-First, we install the spacy_langdetect package from the Python Package Index:
+First, we install the `spacy_langdetect` package from the Python Package Index:

 ```python
 pip install spacy_langdetect